Is your status card still valid?

-Laminated Certificates of Indian Status with no renewal date are also valid.
+The laminated Certificate of Indian Status with no renewal date is also still valid.

 History of the status card

-In 1956, the Government of Canada began issuing the Certificate of Indian Status (status card) as an official identity document confirming the cardholder as a Status Indian registered under the Indian Act.
+In 1956, the Government of Canada began issuing the Certificate of Indian Status, or status card, as an official identity document confirming the cardholder to be registered under the Indian Act.

 The Certificate of Indian Status is either a laminated or a plastic card with fewer security features than now expected of a government-issued identity document.